| Article published in the newspaper “NATIONAL”

 horizontal, or at 45 degrees (and it is true that the little balls,

-- The Earth moves on a perfectly round orbit, and not
+as they are fastened with thread, keep those angles); The revolution movement of the Earth is not helicoidally.
+The Earth moves on a perfectly round orbit, and not

 on an ellipse, as believed up to now, like a ladybird crawling on an